 More Life In Yards

-During the spring, YIT has been examining the future of increasingly comfortable and functional yard areas in workshops where experts from different fields will be challenged to come up with new ideas and solutions for yards.
+During the spring 2016, YIT examined the future of increasingly comfortable and functional yard areas in workshops where experts from different fields will be challenged to come up with new ideas and solutions for yards.
 In addition, Finns have also been encouraged to take part in the project more extensively through digital crowdsourcing.
 A goal of the project has been to look into how yards should be planned, utilised and realised as communal and functional spaces that make it possible to use yards as an extension of your own home all year round.

 A citizen movement is emerging to make yards more alive